BirchKwok/lynsedb/README.md

 # cosine similarity threshold for cache result matching
 os.environ['MVDB_COSINE_SIMILARITY_THRESHOLD'] = '0.9'  # 'None' for disable this feature, default to 0.85

-# computing platform, can be set to platforms supported by torch.device
-os.environ['MVDB_COMPUTE_DEVICE'] = 'mps' # default to 'cpu', torch.device

 # specify the number of chunks in the memory cache
 os.environ['MVDB_DATALOADER_BUFFER_SIZE'] = '20'  # default to '20', must be integer-like string
 ```